alexv8888/ITbootcamp/debian/README.md

 ## _How to use_

 - Set the server ip and the username in inv.yaml
-- Put usernames and keys of the users to be created
+- Put usernames and keys of the users to be created in vault.yaml
 - Run:
 ```sh
 ansible-playbook -i inv.yaml sslhardening.yaml --ask-become-pass --ask-vault-pass